 Flags and Parameters

 The -v parameter sets the level of verbosity.
+Default is

-capture batch output ready for further processing.
+batch output ready for further processing.

-The -f flag selects which type of table or conversion is to be
+The -f flag selects which type of table or conversion is to

 The -i flag selects the intent for a lut based profile.